Commercial Waste Havering Health & Safety Policy

 Scope and objectives: This policy covers risk identification, safe systems of work, training, incident reporting and continual improvement.
 It recognises the diverse risks associated with commercial rubbish removal, bulky waste handling and recycling operations.
 All staff and subcontractors delivering commercial refuse services must follow the measures described here and cooperate with management to ensure compliance.

-Bins and commercial waste containers at a collection point Roles and responsibilities: Senior management retains overall responsibility for health and safety and will ensure adequate resources are provided.
+A close-up view of a green wheeled rubbish bin with a black plastic liner inside, partially folded over the rim.
+A person's hand is gripping the bin's handle, positioned at the right side of the image.
+The bin is situated on a concrete surface, which may be part of a driveway or outdoor area typical in Havering, East London.
+The background is plain and neutral, emphasizing the bin and hand.
+The scene visually indicates a waste collection activity related to rubbish removal, consistent with services offered by Commercial Waste Havering, and exemplifies proper waste segregation and handling practices in a residential or commercial context.
+Roles and responsibilities: Senior management retains overall responsibility for health and safety and will ensure adequate resources are provided.
 Supervisors and team leaders are responsible for implementing safe working procedures and monitoring day-to-day compliance.
 Employees and contractors are expected to adopt safe practices, report hazards promptly and use provided personal protective equipment.
 Everyone has a role to play in maintaining a safe workplace.

 Risk assessment, controls and safe systems